dnbaker/dnbaker/README.md

 ### Hi, I'm Daniel 👋

-PhD Candidate at [Johns Hopkins University](https://jhu.edu) department of [Computer Science](https://cs.jhu.edu).
+Senior Scientist at Pacific Biosciences (PacBio).
+Previously, I was a PhD Candidate at [Johns Hopkins University](https://jhu.edu) in the department of [Computer Science](https://cs.jhu.edu).
-Previously, I was a Bioinformatics Scientist at ARUP Laboratories, where I worked on cell-free circulating tumor DNA (_ctDNA_) analysis and clinical genomics after my training in Physics [BS] and Biophysics/Computational Biology [MS].
+Before that I was a Bioinformatics Scientist at ARUP Laboratories, where I worked on cell-free circulating tumor DNA (_ctDNA_) analysis and clinical genomics after my training in Physics [BS] and Biophysics/Computational Biology [MS].
+I've worked with biological data (sequence, molecular modeling, metabolomics, transcriptomics, metagenomics), telecommunications data, as well as graph algorithms, machine learning, and numerical optimization.

-🔭 Currently working on similarity search, and clustering, and indexing for large-scale data
+🔭 I've worked on similarity search, and clustering, and indexing for large-scale biological data, simd/gpu-accelerated and randomized algorithms.
+   Most recently, I've been developing methods for human genetics, including long RNA-seq, VNTRs, and haplotype phasing.

 😄 Pronouns: He/Him/His